obrown06/sentiment-oracle/README.md

   * Feed Forward Neural Network, trained with Adam and built with PyTorch
   * LSTM Network, built with Keras/Tensorflow

-Additionally, code for the following classifiers can be found in the source:
+Additional code for the following classifiers can also be found in the source:

   * Bernoulli Naive Bayes
   * Logistic Regression, trained with SGD
   * LSTM Network, built with Pytorch

-The api can be accessed [here](http://api.nlp-sentiment.com/predicts), and a working demo [here](http://nicholasbrown.io/demos/sentiment-oracle/)!
+The API can be accessed [here](http://api.nlp-sentiment.com/predicts); you can try out a working demo [here](http://nicholasbrown.io/demos/sentiment-oracle/)!

 ## Training, Testing, and Pickling

 All training scripts can be found in the `train/` directory and invoked with `python3 train_script.py`.
-All scripts set parameters relevant for loading data and training their classifiers in their `data_info` and `classifier_info` dicts, respectively; these can be modified to your liking!
-In addition, each script uses the [pickle](https://docs.python.org/3/library/pickle.html) library to serialize its classifier and corresponding extractor at the location of the path specified in the source.
-This means you will overwrite your classifiers if you train multiple in a row without modifying the pickle path!
-Until I make some sort of CLI, you will have to modify the path (and any other desired parameters) in the source.
+These scripts set parameters relevant for loading data and training their classifiers in their `data_info` and `classifier_info` dictionaries, respectively.
+Both of these can be modified to your liking!

+Each script uses the [pickle](https://docs.python.org/3/library/pickle.html) library to serialize its classifier and corresponding extractor at the location of the path specified in the training script.
+This means you will overwrite data if you train multiple classifiers in a row without updating the pickle path!
+Until I make some sort of CLI, you will have to modify that path (along with any other desired parameters) in the source.

 All testing scripts can be found in the `test/` directory and invoked with `python3 test_script.py`.
-Each script un-pickles a classifier and outputs its performance along with other relevant parameters specifying its architecture and training process.
+Each script un-pickles a classifier and outputs 1) its performance and 2) other relevant parameters specifying its architecture and training process.

 ## Data

 I investigated three datasets:

-1) The [Amazon Reviews](https://www.kaggle.com/bittlingmayer/amazonreviews/data) dataset, which consists of 4,000,000 [amazon.com](http://www.amazon.com) customer reviews, each labeled either negative or positive.
+1) The [Amazon Reviews](https://www.kaggle.com/bittlingmayer/amazonreviews/data) dataset, which consists of 4,000,000 [amazon.com](http://www.amazon.com) customer reviews labeled either negative or positive.
-2) The [Yelp Reviews](https://www.yelp.com/dataset/download) dataset, which consists of 5,200,000 [Yelp](http://www.yelp.com) reviews, each labeled on a scale of 1 to 5.
+2) The [Yelp Reviews](https://www.yelp.com/dataset/download) dataset, which consists of 5,200,000 [Yelp](http://www.yelp.com) reviews labeled on a scale of 1 to 5.
-3) The [Stanford Treebank Rotten Tomatoes](https://nlp.stanford.edu/sentiment/) dataset, which consists of 215,154 unique phrases parsed from 11,855 single sentences extracted from movie reviews on [Rotten Tomatoes](http://www.rottentomatoes.com), each labeled on a scale of 1 to 5.
+3) The [Stanford TreeBank Rotten Tomatoes](https://nlp.stanford.edu/sentiment/) dataset, which consists of 215,154 unique phrases parsed from 11,855 single sentences extracted from movie reviews on [Rotten Tomatoes](http://www.rottentomatoes.com) labeled on a scale of 1 to 5.

 The relative performance on these datasets is described below.
-The set of classifiers currently deployed were trained on the Treebank dataset.
+The set of classifiers currently deployed were trained on the TreeBank dataset.

 ## Preprocessing

-Preprocessing steps on text strings include negation tracking, contraction expansion, and punctuation removal.
-I found that stopword removal diminished performance across all classifiers -- even after retaining those words with obvious connotations.
+Preprocessing operations performed on text strings include negation tracking, contraction expansion, and punctuation removal.
+I found that stopword removal diminished performance across all classifiers, even after retaining those stopwords with obvious connotations.

 All preprocessing code lives in `/data/clean.py`.